Infanta María del Pilar of Spain: Early life

 Born on 4 June 1861 at the Royal Palace of Madrid, Infanta Pilar was the third surviving child of Queen Isabella II and King Francisco de Asís.
 She was christened the day following her birth as María del Pilar Berenguela Isabel Francisca de Asís Cristina Sebastiana Gabriela Francisca Caracciolo Saturnina.
 Her godparents were her paternal aunt and uncle, Infanta Maria Cristina of Spain and Infante Sebastian of Portugal and Spain, a couple who had married the previous year.

 The Queen paid little attention to the King, who was considered effeminate and whom she had been forced to marry at age sixteen.
 However, during their dysfunctional marriage, Queen Isabella was pregnant twelve times.
 Historians and biographers have come to believe that King Francisco was the biological father of few if any of the Queen's children.
 Their paternity has been attributed to Isabella's various lovers.
 Between 1859 and 1865, Isabella's romantic attentions centered in the diplomat and politician Miguel Tenorio de Castilla (1818-1912).
 Twelve years older than Isabella, Tenorio arrived at the court of Madrid in April 1859 as secretary to the Queen.
 He was a widower with a son and with an extensive political career.
 His relationship with Isabella was placid and he served her with loyalty and efficiency.
 In August 1865, he was dismissed from his post as both Leopoldo O'Donnell, president of the government, and his successor, Ramón María Narváez, were weary of the influence Tenorio had over the Queen.
 Tenorio is frequently assigned the paternity of three of the Queen's daughters, Infantas Pilar, Paz and Eulalia.
 However, King Francisco recognized as his all of the children born during his troubled marriage.
 Four daughters and one son survived infancy.
-Infanta Pilar was his favorite and the one to whom he felt closer.
+Infanta Pilar was his favorite and the one to whom he felt closest.